Merck CEO Kenneth Frazier to retire at the end of June

 Davis has been CFO since 2014 and in charge of the company’s business development, real estate and other corporate strategic functions since 2016.

-Citi analyst Andrew Baum said the elevation of Davis is a likely indication of increased focus in reducing the dependency on Keytruda.
+Citi analyst Andrew Baum said the elevation of Davis suggests the company will work to reduce its dependency on Keytruda.

-In the fourth quarter, sales of Keytruda rose 28.4% to $3.99 billion, beating Wall Street’s estimates of $3.87 billion, according to IBES data from Refinitiv.
+The company also reported fourth-quarter earnings of $1.32 per share that missed analysts’ estimates of $1.38 per share on lower-than-expected sales of diabetes drugs Januvia and Janumet.

-Merck also projected operating expenses to be higher this year, as it ramps up spending on its COVID-19 antiviral programs after ending the development of two coronavirus vaccines.
+It forecast a better-than-expected profit in 2021, although it said the COVID-19 pandemic would hurt sales of certain drugs, especially vaccines.

-Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J.; Editing by Patrick Graham, Sriraj Kalluvila and Bernard Orr
+Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J.; Editing by Bernard Orr and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.